HeroicEric/ember-cli-rails-oauth-example/README.md

-# Ember CLI && Torii && Ember Simple Auth && Rails
+# Ember CLI && Rails && OAuth

 This example app allows users authenticate using their GitHub account.
 Their GitHub information is used to create an account on the Rails